 More than half of our staffing spend is deployed within our Boroughs working as part of Place teams, most often doing so as part of joint teams with Local Authority employees.
 The remaining spend is deployed with teams working across south east London in support of borough and pan ICB area objectives.

-A summary of our Directorates (our teams) is provided below alongside a link to our organograms.
+A summary of our Directorates (our teams) is provided below.

 Key areas of ICB workforce deployment